pallets/quart/README.rst

 Quart is a Python web microframework based on `Asyncio
 <https://docs.python.org/3/library/asyncio.html>`_.
 It is intended to
-provide the easiest way to use the asyncio functionality in a web context, especially with exiting Flask apps.
+provide the easiest way to use the asyncio functionality in a web context, especially with existing Flask apps.
 This is possible as Quart has the same API as `Flask <https://github.com/pallets/flask>`_.

 Quart aims to be a complete web microframework, as it supports